Get exploring some of the most famous sites in the world with these amazing virtual tours for kids!

 San Diego Zoo is the most popular zoos in the United States.
 With all kinds of animals from all over the world – from tigers and elephants to penguins and platypuses – the site attracts more than 3.2million visitors every year!

 Just like all other attractions around the world, San Diego Zoo have had to close their doors during the coronavirus pandemic.
 However, their live cams are certainly up and running through their website.
 Take a trip over the pond and explore the lives of some of the world’s most loveable animals.

 London Zoo, England

-From the comfort of your own home, burrow, or nest you can explore the lives of all the wonderful creatures at London Zoo.
+If you don’t fancy booking a ticket to the zoo now it’s open again, from the comfort of your own home, you can burrow or nest, and explore the lives of all the wonderful creatures at London Zoo.
 With webcams and live streams, zoo keeper diary updates and behind-the-scenes footage, you’ll be able to get up close and personal with the animal kingdom.